STMicroelectronics/STMems_Machine_Learning_Core/configuration_examples/example_3_nucleo_unicleo_matlab/README.md

   - [features_DT1.arff](./2_features/features_DT1.arff), containing all the classes related to motion intensity detection;
   - [features_DT2.arff](./2_features/features_DT2.arff), containing all the classes related to face-up / face-down detection.

   Newer versions of Unico (e.g. starting from v9.9.0.0) do not require this manual step anymore, the subsets of .arff are automatically created.

+- When two or more decision trees are configured, Unico asks to specify the list of labels for each tree, separated by semicolon.
+The corresponding numeric output is the position index (starting from 0).
+Dummy labels can be introduced in order to assign a different numeric output to a given label, as described in the following example:

+  - Decision Tree #1 with numeric output described above (values 0, 1, 2)

+    - Input for Unico:   *stationary; medium_intensity; high_intensity*

+  - *Decision* Tree #1 with different numeric output (values 0, 4, 8)

+    - Input for Unico:   *stationary; unused; unused; unused; medium_intensity; unused; unused; unused; high_intensity*

+    This second case (values 0, 4, 8) allows separating classes in different meta-classifier sub-groups.

 # 3. Design the Decision Tree Classifier